 In The Head of the House of Coombe, Frances Hodgson Burnett gives an unexpected twist to much-used tale of deserving orphan who triumphs over adversity.

 Robin Gareth-Lawless might as well be an orphan.
-Her all -too-much alive widowed mother has no interest in her at all until she realizes the child is beautiful enough to become her rival for men’s affections.
+Her all-too-alive widowed mother has no interest in Robin at all until she realizes the child is beautiful enough to become her rival for men’s affections.

 “Feather” Gareth-Lawless is a mental and moral featherweight.
 Suddenly widowed, she agrees to be kept by Lord Coombe, a man of intelligence, impeccable tailoring, and disinclination toward marriage.

 At 6, Robin meets a Scots lad of 8 who is drawn to the beautiful, lonely girl.
-When Donal’s mother learns his young friend is the daughter of the woman Coombe keeps, she rushes him home to Scotland.
-Momma thinks it’s bad enough Donal is in line to become Coombe’s heir; she draws the line at fraternizing with his the bastard of his mistress.
+When Donal’s mother learns his young friend is the daughter of the woman Coombe keeps, she rushes her son home to Scotland.
+Momma thinks it’s bad enough Donal is in line to become Coombe’s heir; she draws the line at fraternizing with the bastard of his mistress.

-Later, Robin overhears servant gossip that suggests Coombe deprived her of Donal and begins to hate him.
-Coombe, however, continues to act with her best interest in view.
+Later, Robin overhears servant gossip that suggests Coombe deprived her of Donal and begins to hate he mother’s benefactor.
+Coombe, however, continues to act with Robin’s best interests in view.

 Burnett tantalizes readers with speculations about why Coombe cares for the child, his relationship to Feather, and the depravity to which he stoops on his frequent “Friday to Monday” trips to the continent.